wmathurin/GlobalStoreTester/README.md

 # Simple app to investigate encryption issues in global store across releases

+NB: You need to run XCode 8 for both applications

-## To run the application with Mobile SDK 5.0.1 do (NB: it requires XCode 8):
+## To run the application with Mobile SDK 5.0.1 do:
 ``` shell
 cd GlobalStoreTester501
 ./install.js